dxw/playbook/guides/service-design-at-dxw.md

 ## 4. Imagine new service experiences

 - Service designers help the team transition **from research insights to service concepts**.
   We plan and facilitate workshops and other design activities.
   There are a number of methods that we may use at this stage, but all of them link concepts directly to value creation for both the user and the organisation.
-- **Co-design** is the gold-standard method to use during this ideation phase.
+- **Co-design** is the gold-standard method to use during this exploratory phase.
   We bring together stakeholders, subject matter experts, designers and where possible end users to generate and discuss design ideas.
 - As part of ideation sessions, service designers can facilitate the